build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

 ## 5. Build and Tag the Docker Image

 To build the image we are going to run a docker command line command with the target platform and docker file.
-We will also tag this image as JBoss:latest
+We will also tag this image as `jboss:latest`:

 ```bash
 docker build --platform=linux/amd64  --no-cache --progress=plain -f javaee.DockerFile . -t javaee-app1:latest